 Growing plants in your classroom is an easy way to bring nature into your class (and they are much easier to care for than a class pet).

-Using common vegetables is a way to have students look for seeds in their meals.
+Grow a bean sprout or nurture a plant through one complete life cycle.
+Observe the life stages of the plant and the reproductive structures of the plant.
+Test different conditions to see how plants react.
+Have students look for seeds in their meals.
 They can bring them to school for planting or plant them on their own at home to share the results.

 We have a set of Plant Observation activities you can do with the plants you grow.